 Guidelines for the Establishment of Centers, Institutes, and Related Units

-Universities commonly have a number of organizational areas outside traditional curricular structures.
-These areas usually are designated as centers or institutes, although other designations are used to allow faculty and staff to address specific topics or issues.
-UW-Eau Claire has a variety of organizations and units designated as centers.
-Their purposes and characteristics vary considerably, and range from "letterhead" centers that give identity to a small interdisciplinary group to larger enterprises that involve significant commitments of staffing, space and other resources.
-A list of all the formally recognized centers and institutes is available from the Associate Vice Chancellor and Dean of Graduate Studies, Office of Academic Affairs, Schofield Hall 212.
+Organizational areas outside traditional curricular structures to address specific topics or issues are usually labeled centers, institutes, or other designations (hereafter termed centers).
+UW-Eau Claire has a variety of centers with varied purposes and characteristics ranging from "letterhead" centers that give identity to a small interdisciplinary group to larger enterprises that involve significant commitments of staffing, space and other resources.
+Below is a listing of formally recognized centers and institutes.

-- Research and production and dissemination of scholarly information.
+- Research, production and dissemination of scholarly information;

-- Developing grant and contract proposals and administering grant- and contract-supported programs.
+- Developing grant and contract proposals and administering grant- and contract-supported programs; and/or

 - Organization of services to campus or community groups.

-The general University of Wisconsin-Eau Claire model of approval (unit director or department chair, college associate dean where appropriate, college dean or appropriate official in units other than colleges, and vice chancellor and provost) is to be followed for any center created in a department or college or by faculty and academic staff of the University.
-This applies to both academic departments and unit centers in colleges, or academic and non-academic divisions.
+The general University of Wisconsin-Eau Claire model of approval (unit director or department chair, college associate dean where appropriate, college dean or appropriate official in units other than colleges, and vice chancellor and provost) is to be followed in proposing a center.
+Final UW-Eau Claire approval of centers rests with the Chancellor.

 Each proposal for a center or institute must contain the following information: